New Pool Construction

 When the plans have been approved by you and your designer and all necessary permits have been obtained, the construction process begins.
 Your Customer Care Representative will go over the construction stages with you and help set a meeting to layout your pool and set the elevation.
-Your Construction Superintendent will meet with you to pin and paint out your pool.
+Your Construction Superintendent will meet with you to pin and paint out your pool and perform a Pre-Construction Walk Through.
 This will help you visualize your project in the backyard.

 Rough plumbing, or “stub out” is completed during this phase.
 This entails the installation of main drains, skimmers, light niches, return line “stubs” and pre-plumbing of raised spas.
 The plumbing for each pool is designed specifically to give it the best circulation and filtration for efficiency and ease of maintenance.
 Once installed we will pressure test the plumbing lines.
 During this phase all filtration equipment will be plumbed in along with any optional equipment.

 At this point the project is nearing completion.
 We will now remove all construction materials and waste from the construction site and prepare the pool for the interior finish.
 The pool shell is coated with the material you chose during the design of your project.
-Different finishes render different effects and moods upon the pool water and therefore the overall appearance of the backyard area.
-This can be a one or two day process depending on the type of interior finish that you chose.
-When the coating is finished, we begin filling the pool with water.
-This should be the final stage of construction.
+Once completed the pool is then filled with water.
+Click Here for Interior Finish Selections